Mangala-Manmatharaja/AES-Encryption-Decryption/README.md

 -  Practical application of Galois Field math in cryptography
 -  Manual implementation of cryptographic steps (S-Box, shift rows, mix columns)

+%% 🛡️ Disclaimer
+- This code is intended for educational purposes only and is not recommended for real-world secure encryption.

+## 👤 Author
+- Mangala-Manmatharaja